crate/tsperf/tsperf/tsdg/README.md

 ### Usage

-+ Look at the default configuration of the Data Generator by executing `tsdg -h` in a terminal.
++ Look at the default configuration of the Data Generator by executing `tsperf write --help` in a terminal.
-+ Run the Data Generator with the desired configuration values by executing `tsdg` in a terminal.
++ Run the Data Generator with the desired configuration values by executing `tsperf write` in a terminal.

 To look at example configurations navigate to the [example folder](examples).
 Each environment variable can be overwritten by using the corresponding command line argument.